Internal Revenue Code: Individual and corporate income tax

-Section 1 of the Internal Revenue Code imposes the federal income tax on the taxable income of U.S. citizens and residents, and of estates and trusts.
-The corporate income tax is imposed by Internal Revenue Code section 11.
+Section 1 of the Internal Revenue Code imposes the federal income tax on the taxable income of U.S. citizens and residents, and on estates and trusts.
+The corporate income tax is imposed by Internal Revenue Code Section 11.

 Organization

-The organization of the Internal Revenue Code, as enacted in hundreds of Public Laws passed by the U.S. Congress since 1954, is identical to the organization of the Internal Revenue Code separately published as Title 26 of the U.S. Code.
+The organization of the Internal Revenue Code generally corresponds to the organization of Title 26 of the U.S. Code, where the code is published.